iam-saurabh-bhale/kong_api/README.md

 - Check if all master nodes and Worker nodes are healthy.

-- We have implmeneted this project deployment using both K8s and Helm (Preferred).
+- We have implemented this project deployment using Helm (Preferred).

 ### Build Microservice Docker Image